vibhab4/quizapp/README.md

 - **Quiz Management**:
   - Create quizzes (public or private).
-  - Add questions to quizzes.
+  - Add questions to quizzes (can be done by access to API keys)
   - Retrieve quizzes and questions.
   - Attempt quizzes and receive a score.